Dante Alighieri Society ( Società Dante Alighieri)

 Not long after the unification of Italy, a mass migration of Italians to other countries in Europe, North and South America, and Australia would begin.
 These millions of emigrants deserved to know and preserve a sense of Italian culture and language, for themselves and their children.
 At the same time, the richness of Italian culture and the beauty of the Italian language enthralled many people who were not of Italian descent.

-To reach out to these people in 1889 a group in Rome, led by Giosuè Carducci, formed the Dante Alighieri Society whose mission would be to promote the language, literature and culture of their new country.
+To reach out to these people in 1889 a group in Rome, led by the Italian poet Giosuè Carducci, formed the Dante Alighieri Society whose mission would be to promote the language, literature and culture of their new country.
 The society was named for Italy’s greatest writer, Dante Alighieri, author of The Divine Comedy, and one of the most admired writers of great literature of all time.
 Initially centered in Italy, it soon expanded to cities throughout the world where Italians had settled and where other admirers of things Italian could gather, learn and appreciate all the things that Italy had to offer across the spectrum of human endeavors.
-With 87 chapters in every region of Italy, it has grown to 423 chapters throughout the world in 2014.
+With 87 chapters in every region of Italy, it has grown to 500 chapters throughout the world in 2018.

 In 1924 a chapter of the Dante Alighieri Society was founded among the Italian residents of Detroit, centered on the lower east side of the city where most Italian immigrants lived.
 As the city of Detroit attracted large numbers of Italian immigrants, it also was home to many non-Italians that were admirers of the language and culture of Italy.
 Paolo Polidori and a group of other local citizens formed the local chapter of the society.
 Efforts were made to serve the many Italian immigrants living in the growing city and to showcase Italian culture and progress to their American neighbors.
 It was hoped that these immigrants and their descendents would value their heritage even as they adapted to their new homeland.

 The society flourished through the 1920s and 1930s offering Detroiters language classes and cultural events until the tragic war years when Italian Americans faced a choice between their beloved Italy and their new homeland.
 Almost all of them proved to be loyal to their new homeland.
-With the outbreak of war between Italy and the United States in 1941, the Dante Alighieri Society was dissolved for fear that it would be an outpost of enemy infiltration in America.
+With the outbreak of war between Italy and the United States in 1941, the Dante Alighieri Society of Michigan was dissolved for fear that it would be an outpost of enemy infiltration in America.

-In the 1940s, with the war over, a renewed interest in Italy led to the rebirth of the Dante Alighieri Society.
+In the 1940s, with the war over, a renewed interest in Italy led to the rebirth of the Michigan Chapter.
 Doctor Piero Foà, an Italian Jewish refugee from Fascist Italy who had settled in Detroit during the 1930s, organized leaders of the Italian community in Detroit and the society once again set out to achieve its goals.
 Since then, Italian language, literature, art, music, film, history, design and all other aspects of Italian culture have been promoted and encouraged in the metro Detroit region.

 For the past 94 years, the Dante Alighieri Society has aimed to be the “face” of Italian culture in southeastern Michigan.